Freedom Homeschooling

 Irasshai is a Japanese language and culture video series.
 Two levels and a downloadable user guide are available.
 While the video lessons are free to watch, textbooks and workbooks are available for purchase.

-This website offers Spanish I and French I. Both courses are made up of links to online videos, lessons, and worksheets.
+This website offers Spanish I, Spanish II, and French I. Both courses are made up of links to online videos, lessons, and worksheets.
 The courses also include lessons on culture and geography.

-Free videos teach Spanish, French, and German languages at an introductory level.
+Free videos teach Spanish, French, and German at an introductory level.

 The Language Guide teaches French, German, Spanish, Mandarin, Italian, Turkish, Dutch, Hindi, and many more languages.
-The website uses text and audio lessons and interactive activities to teach vocabulary and grammar.
+The website utilizes text, audio lessons, and interactive activities to teach vocabulary and grammar.

 These video tutorials teach Latin grammar and vocabulary.

 This website offers video based Latin lessons with a downloadable video companion guide.
-While the lessons and guide are free, if you’d like practice worksheets, there is a fee.
+While the lessons and guide are free, if you’d like practice worksheets, a fee applies.

 Loecsen provides First Contact courses in over 35 languages.
-The goal of these courses is to teach the most important words and phrases of the language in less than two months.
+The goal of these courses is to teach the most essential words and phrases of the language in under two months.

 Modern States courses prepare students to take College Level Examination Program (CLEP) exams.
 Students can earn college credit through CLEP exams while still in high school, making college more accessible and affordable.
 Courses are available for Spanish, French, and German.